aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 +++

 You are already well familiar with Python `for` loops.
-They are also called **definite loops** meaning that the number of iteration is known before entering the loop. `for` loops are useful when you need to iterate over a certain sequence, or, sticking to Python terminology, over a *collection*.
+They are also called **definite loops** meaning that the number of iterations is known before entering the loop. `for` loops are useful when you need to iterate over a certain sequence, or, sticking to Python terminology, over a *collection*.
 There are generally [three concepts for `for` loops][1] in programming.
 The one that Python implements is called *Collection-Based loop*.
 Schematically the Collection-Based `for` loop in Python has the following syntax:

 ```python
 for <element> in <collection>: